 Project Title: State and Local Match for Impaired Driving

-Description: This project will identify and document state and local matching funds identified.
+Description: This project will identify and document state and local matching funds for the 410 and 405d projects.

-Evaluation A sufficient amount of state and local impaired driving funds are
+Evaluation A sufficient amount of state and local impaired driving funds are identified.